 Bacteria seems bad.
 After all, they can cause disease, which is why we are always trying to wash them off our hands and wipe them off our counters.
 But certain types of live bacteria called probiotics could actually benefit your body in ways scientists are still investigating.

-“We’re just beginning to understand the relationship between the gut microbiome and its impact on human health, but the research is incredibly promising,” says Cynthia Sass, R.D., a performance nutritionist based in Los Angeles and New York City.
+“We’re just beginning to understand the relationship between the gut microbiome and its impact on human health, but the research is incredibly promising,” says Cynthia Sass, R.D., a performance nutritionist based in Los Angeles.
 “Having enough of the right types of bacteria has been shown to bolster immunity, improve mood, support better digestive health and reduce inflammation.
 The latter is key because unchecked inflammation plays a role in premature aging, cognitive decline, skin issues and joint pain.”

 Trillions of bacteria already live in your body, but the ratio can be thrown off by stress, medical conditions, antibiotics and a diet high in sugar.
 Probiotics can help tip the balance in the right direction, with different strains having different effects.
 While probiotic supplements are an option, they are not closely regulated, so it is hard to know how effective they are.
 Plus, probiotic-rich foods tend to deliver a wider range of health benefits.
 These include yogurt, of course, as well as kimchi and kombucha.